 The initial goal of this analysis was to provide an evaluation of the baseline code upon which state building policy is based (2006) and to assess the degree to which current 2018 code improvements have followed the performance trajectory identified in the policy.
 This analysis was defined as a 'model-tomodel' analysis of the impact of code improvements on building energy performance, independent of market and building stock changes occurring simultaneously to the code development period identified in the analysis.
-Although the analysis has helped to inform us about energy code progress over this time period, specific limitations and potential inaccuracies of this approach have become apparent through the modeling process.

-Of particular concern is the impact that assumptions about plug loads and other unregulated loads are having on model outcomes.
-The initial prototypes were defined to include substantial plug and equipment loads taken from the regionally accepted RTF prototype assumptions.
-Because equipment loads represent internal gains in the buildings, the modeling predicts that these loads are significantly offsetting the need for heat in the modeled prototypes.
-Several of the prototype models suggest that certain building types in 2018 require very little heating, or even no heating at all, through the course of a year.
-This is often at odd with billing analyses of new buildings that show significant heating energy being used in our climate.
+Although the analysis has helped to inform us about energy code progress over this time period, specific limitations and potential inaccuracies of this approach became apparent through the modeling process, particularly when the results were compared to measured building performance data.
+There were also some results that may have mischaracterized assumptions about building end use.
+The initial prototypes were defined to include plug and equipment loads taken from the regionally accepted RTF prototype assumptions.
+Because equipment loads represent internal gains in the buildings, in some cases the modeling predicted that these loads were significantly offsetting the need for heat in the modeled prototypes.
+Several of the prototype models suggested that certain building types in 2018 require very little heating, or even no heating at all, through the course of a year.
+This is often at odds with billing analyses of new buildings that show significant heating energy being used in our climate.